 |Substrate For (Enzyme):||endo-Arabinanase|

-High purity Arabinotetraose (syrup) for use in research, biochemical enzyme assays and in vitro diagnostic analysis.
+High purity Arabinotetraose (powder) for use in research, biochemical enzyme assays and in vitro diagnostic analysis.

 (Bacteroides ovatus) E-ABFBO21 - α-L-Arabinofuranosidase B21

 (Bacteroides ovatus) E-ABFBO25 - α-L-Arabinofuranosidase B25

 (Bacteroides ovatus) E-AFASE - α-L-Arabinofuranosidase (Aspergillus niger) E-AFAM2 - α-L-Arabinofuranosidase